nonlining/CarND/CarND-Vehicle-Detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 For the false positives detection, I increase threshold to remove false positive, since it was possible for false positive appear in consecutive frames.
+I also used the LinearSVC built-in decision_function method, which returns a confidence score based on how far a data point is from the decision boundary.
+I adjusted the value to reject the possible false positive results.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: